100DaysOfCloud/100DaysOfCloudIdeas/Projects/COM/COM04/COM04-AWS400.md

 ### You need to answer the following:

 - How to check status of Docker nodes ?
-- What behaviour is expected if one of the Worker or Manager node went down ?
+- What behaviour is expected if one of the worker or manager node went down ?
 - How to get state of all the containers running on diffrent nodes ?
 - How to get token to add more workers and managers ?